New chief of embattled Colorado force wants cops to see bias

 “My hope is that she will prove that she has not just the moral compass but also the fortitude to do the right thing and to overhaul a broken department,” Newman said Tuesday.

-Shenika Carter, a Denver community activist who has taken part in the protests over McClain’s death, would like to see Wilson require anti-racist and anti-oppression training for officers.
-She said the department cannot tolerate any “bad apples” because the actions of those officers can be life or death for people of color.
+Shenika Carter, a Denver community activist, wants Wilson to require anti-racist and anti-oppression training for officers.
+Carter said the department cannot tolerate any “bad apples” because the actions of those officers can be life or death for people of color.
+She also wants police to acknowledge that racism exists within the department and the role it played in McClain’s treatment.

+“Acknowledge the mistake, acknowledge that he is deceased because of the biases that existed,” she said.

-Marc Sears, president of the local Fraternal Order of Police chapter, said Wilson was the right person to lead the department and is free as permanent chief to make the changes she wants without fear of a replacement undoing them.
+Marc Sears, president of the local Fraternal Order of Police chapter, said Wilson is the right person to lead the department and is free as permanent chief to make the changes she wants without fear of a replacement undoing them.

+Patty Nieberg, a corps member for the Associated Press/Report for America Statehouse News Initiative, contributed to this report.

 Sign up for Daily Newsletters